auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 it would be unethical to knowingly run a password cracker that incorporates homomorphic encryption.

-However, a argon2-based suffixed salts are not particularly secure in the sense of Adversarial Literate Programming.
+However, argon2-based suffixed salts are not particularly secure in the sense of Adversarial Literate Programming.
 This is because in more adversarial scenarios, such as password crackers running on botnets and other stolen compting resources, it's very important to maximize the overhead inflicted